benhutchins/.dotfiles/Mac.md

   brew cask install alfred
-  brew cask install bettertouchtool brew cask install libreoffice # install if you don't have Microsoft Office for Mac
+  brew cask install bettertouchtool brew cask install libreoffice # install if you don't have Microsoft Office for Mac brew cask install microsoft-office # install if you have Microsoft Office for Mac

   # security and privacy
   brew cask install 1password